-Electronic resources available through the Saskatchewan Polytechnic libraries are licensed by Saskatchewan Polytechnic for non-commercial use by Saskatchewan Polytechnic faculty, staff, students and on-site users, for educational or research purposes only.
-Additional restrictions may apply to on-site users of certain databases.
-The terms and conditions of the agreements with the vendors and publishers of these electronic resources regulate the use of these.
+Digital resources available through Saskatchewan Polytechnic Library are licensed by Saskatchewan Polytechnic for non-commercial use by Saskatchewan Polytechnic faculty, staff, students, and on-site users, for educational or research purposes only.
+Additional restrictions may apply to on-site users of certain digital resources.

 We welcome the use of laptops and other personal computing devices in the Libraries.
 Users may connect personal equipment only to the wireless network, or to ports designated for such use.
 Users may not unplug any of the Libraries' equipment or cables for any reason.
 Use of personal equipment, such as extension, adaptor, or power cords must not pose a safety hazard for others.

 Borrowers should not save any data to the hard drive (c:\ drive).
-Borrowers are encouraged to save all digital data at regular intervals to their M: drive and to back-up data using more than one device, e.g.. email, removable storage, etc. Loss of digital data due to device malfunction, manipulation by other library users or user error is in no way the responsibility of the library.
+Borrowers are encouraged to save all digital data at regular intervals to their One Drive application and to back-up data using more than one device, e.g.. email, removable storage, etc. Loss of digital data due to device malfunction, manipulation by other library users or user error is in no way the responsibility of the library.

 - A Creation Station consisting of a computer equipped with a scanner, CD burner, and specialized software will be available at each of the libraries to assist library users in completing their projects.